engspa12/PopMovies/README.md

 ## Compatibility

-#### Minimum Android SDK: PopularMoviesStage2 requires a minimum API level of 15.
+#### Minimum Android SDK: PopMovies requires a minimum API level of 15.
-#### Compile Android SDK: PopularMoviesStage2 requires you to compile against API 27 or later.
+#### Compile Android SDK: PopMovies requires you to compile against API 27 or later.

 ## Getting Help